Disabling Unused CSS and JS

-On ewww.io, the theme I use loads 17 JS and CSS files.
-Yeah, I'm not proud of that, but there it is, and it's not pretty.
-Six of those are for features we don't use on ewww.io, but with Slim, we can tell them not to load anywhere on the site.
+On ewww.io, our old theme loaded 17 JS and CSS files.
+Yeah, I'm not proud of that, but it worked for the time being.
+Six of those were for features we don't use on ewww.io, but with Slim, we can tell them not to load anywhere on the site.

 You can manage all the JS/CSS loaded on any given page via the SWIS menu on the admin bar--top of your screen, yup, there it is!
 Slim groups the resources by type and sorts them by plugin too.
 Slim rules can be applied site-wide, or you can add exclusions to load resources on specific pages only.